January 13, 2015

 Information sessions about how your team of small businesses can access FREE technical assistance from Los Alamos National Laboratory and Sandia National Laboratories will be held:

-Interested small businesses may submit a proposal for leveraged projects by midnight, September 10, 2014.
-Successful applicants will explain the problem faced by the small businesses, what expertise the national labs offer that can’t be found in the private sector for a reasonable cost, and the expected economic benefit to the participating businesses (see proposal guidelines).
-A limited number of proposals will be selected to move forward to the next phase.
-Selected applicants will be notified on September 18, 2014 to present their proposal to the NMSBA Advisory Council.
-Applicants whose proposals are selected for funding will be notified by November 18, 2014.
+Interested small businesses may submit proposals for 2015 leveraged projects by midnight, February 3, 2015.
+Successful applicants will explain the technical challenge faced by the small businesses, the unique (i.e., not available in the private sector) laboratory capability to be used in addressing the technical challenge, and the expected economic benefit to the participating businesses (see attached proposal guidelines).
+A limited number of proposals will be selected to move forward to the presentation phase.
+Selected applicants will be notified on February 9, 2015, and will be required to present their proposal to the NMSBA Advisory Council either March 18, 2015, in Albuquerque, or March 19, 2015, in Santa Fe.
+Applicants whose proposals are selected for award will be notified by March 26, 2015.